Sung Tsun-shou: Life and career

-Sung and King Hu later moved into an apartment, No.170 Boundary Street in Kowloon, and shared one big room with Li Han-Hsiang (李翰祥) and four other residents, Feng Yi (馮毅), Jiang Guang Chao (蔣光超), Ma Li (馬力), and Shen Chong (沈重).
+Sung and King Hu later moved into an apartment, No.170 Boundary Street in Kowloon, and shared one big room with Li Han-hsiang and four other residents, Feng Yi (馮毅), Jiang Guang Chao (蔣光超), Ma Li (馬力), and Shen Chong (沈重).
 All talented but poor, they decided to become sworn brothers and called themselves "the Idle Seven" (ci dà sián,七大閒) in 1953.

 Thanks to King Hu, Sung was introduced to Lo Wei and worked for his company the SWANK MOTION PICTURE LIMITED as a screenwriter.
 Sung wrote the screenplay of Duo Cíng Hé (多情河) directed by Lo Wei.
 In the following year he began to work for Shaw Brothers Pictures International Limited as a screenwriter and assistant director.

-When Li Han-Hsiang moved from Hong Kong to Taiwan to form the Grand Motion Pictures Co., Ltd. Sung came with him to work as his assistant director.
-Among other films, he participated in the production of Hsi Shih: Beauty of Beauties (1965) directed by Li Han-Hsiang.
+When Li Han-hsiang moved from Hong Kong to Taiwan to form the Grand Motion Pictures Co., Ltd. Sung came with him to work as his assistant director.
+Among other films, he participated in the production of Hsi Shih: Beauty of Beauties (1965) directed by Li Han-hsiang.
 Sung made his directorial debut film, A Perturbed Girl at Grand Motion Picture in 1966.

-His next film At Dawn (破曉時分), set in the late Qing Dynasty and based on a short story by Chu Hsi-ning, received critical acclaim and he was praised to be a "literati director".
+His next film At Dawn (破曉時分), set in the late Qing dynasty and based on a short story by Chu Hsi-ning, received critical acclaim and he was praised to be a "literati director".

-In 1971, he directed his first film based on the novel by Qiong Yao (瓊瑤), You Can’t Tell Him (庭院深深), which won the runner-up award for best picture and best supporting actor in the 9th Golden Horse Awards.
+In 1971, he directed his first film based on the novel by Chiung Yao, You Can't Tell Him, which won the runner-up award for best picture and best supporting actor in the 9th Golden Horse Awards.
 In the same year he formed the Eighties Film Company with Yu Ching-chun and Yang Wei-hsiung.